3 on 3

 3 on 3, the best way to learn how to play the game!

 Sabres basketball is proud to announce an exciting new concept to our Association Clubs and individual players!

-Starting on Tuesdays at 4:00 p.m. and Saturdays at 10:00 a.m.
-We will offer boys and girls born in 2009 & 2010 (and their coaches!) the opportunity to learn the game of basketball in a format that is considered, World-wide, “best practice”!
+Starting on Tuesdays at 4:00 p.m. (session held at 150 Tulip Street Cheltenham) and Saturdays at 10:00 a.m. (session held at Mentone Girls Secondary College, Cnr Balcombe Road and Charman Road).
+We will offer boys and girls (and their coaches!) the opportunity to learn the game of basketball in a format that is considered, World-wide, “best practice”!
 That is, in a 3 on 3 setting with a games approach to training & learning skills and tactics.
-Note: This is not for absolute beginners who have not done Bee Ball to learn some of the skills of the game!
+Note: This is not for absolute beginners who have not already done Bee Ball or have developed some of the skills of the game!